JavBurgoa/eggfan/vignettes/Phylome method.md

 ## **Required files**
 ### Phylome orthology tables
 Non-collapsed orthology tables outputted from the phylome.
 They should be in a foder **containing only orthology tables**.
 If you just want to annotate few species you can keep a copy of those in a separate folder.
 They will not be overritten.
+To try the pipeline you can use the files in test/data/phylomes

 ### Query list
 To run the pipeline, we need a list with human genes that represent all genes with the desired function in humans, in this case, a curated list with all human TFs.
 To do so, simply wright a text/tsv/csv file with a single line per gene.
 GeneIDs can be in either EnsemblID shape for the regular pipeline or HGNC (Genecards) format or the HGNC pipeline.
+For Transcription Factors you can use test/data/TFs_Human_Ensembl.txt for the regular pipeline and test/data/TF_Human_HGNC.txt for the HGNC pipeline.

 ## **The pipeline**